fedep3/Metaheuriscticas-Data-Clustering/README.md

 Part of undergrad thesis done by Federico Ponte and Alexander De Sousa.
 We were both Computer Engineering students from Universidad Simón Bolívar in Venezuela.

+This code does numeric data clustering.
 This is a clean code for the Genetic Algorithm and Kmeans with a better image I/O library.

 You can download the book [here](https://www.dropbox.com/s/gvek7s4rbwvraxe/thesis.pdf?dl=0), it is in Spanish.